Melody8988/MarketSunday/README.md

 * React, Redux
 * SweetAlerts

-# Get the Code on your computer:
+# Get the Code:

-run
+run in terminal to get all dependancies:
 ```
 npm install
 ```
-to get all dependancies

 # Sign In

 Use this dummy account to view the app as a shop owner:

-USERNAME:
-newUser
+USERNAME: newUser

-PASSWORD:
-1234
+PASSWORD: 1234

 # Database